dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 ### The Display attribute

-The `Display` attribute specifies that the caption for the text boxes should be "First Name", "Last Name", "Full Name", and "Enrollment Date".
-The default captions had no space dividing the words, for example "Lastname".
+The `Display` attribute specifies that the caption for the text boxes should be "First Name", "Last Name", "Full Name", and "Enrollment Date."
+The default captions had no space dividing the words, for example "Lastname."

 ### The FullName calculated property